aperep/vinal/README.md

-This project is a work-in-progress Python3 module that provides a realization of [Vinberg's algorithm](https://en.wikipedia.org/wiki/Vinberg%27s_algorithm) of searching a fundamental polytope of an arythmetic group.
+This project **VinAl** is a work-in-progress Python3 module that provides a realization of [Vinberg's algorithm](https://en.wikipedia.org/wiki/Vinberg%27s_algorithm) of searching a fundamental polytope of an arythmetic group.
 The previous Sage version is described in the article [Vinberg's Algorithm for Hyperbolic Lattices](http://www.mathnet.ru/php/archive.phtml?wshow=paper&jrnid=mzm&paperid=11889&option_lang=eng).

 ## Status
 Some parts may work not as intended or not work at all.